Eritrea travel guide

-The Eritrean capital wasn’t bombed during the Independence war and, although its Italian modernist architecture is a little shabby now, it has earned the city UNESCO World Heritage status.
+The Eritrean capital wasn’t bombed during the Independence war and, although its modernist architecture, built under Italian occupation, is a little shabby now, it has earned the city UNESCO World Heritage status.
 Highlights include the Fiat Tagliero building, a petrol station shaped like a plane, the opera house and the Cinema Impero.
-The Italian influence reaches beyond architecture; enjoy Asmara’s pleasant climate with a cappuccino at one of its outdoor cafes.
+Once you've seen these, it's time to enjoy the city's pleasant climate.
+Set yourself down with a cappuccino at one of its outdoor cafes.

 Sometimes dubbed the cultural capital of Eritrea, Keren is an attractive town in the highlands north of Asmara, on a 1,392m-high plateau surrounded by mountains.
-There’s a British and an Italian cemetery dating from WWII (the Brits took Keren in 1941), some fine Italian era architecture and a popular livestock market, selling camels, sheep, cows and more, that pulls in traders and shoppers from miles around.
+There’s a popular livestock market, selling camels, sheep, cows and more, that pulls in traders and shoppers from miles around.
 History buffs may be interested in the World War II cemeteries for British and Italian troops, and the Italian architecture.

-This port town on the Red Sea coast dates from the Ottoman period, and was a centre of power during the Egyptian and Italian periods.
+This port town on the hot Red Sea coast dates from the Ottoman period, and was a centre of power during Egyptian and Italian colonial rule.
 It’s an atmospheric place to wander around, with narrow alleys and crumbling buildings, including the Imperial Palace, bomb damaged during Eritrea’s independence war.
 There’s great seafood in the small restaurants by the sea and beautiful reefs around Green Island for snorkelling.

 The Gulf of Zula is a 50km cleft in Eritrea’s coastline, and the beginning of Africa’s Great Rift Valley.
-The village of Zula itself is home to the archeological site of Adulis, part of the ancient kingdom of Aksum, which dominated the area from 4th century BC to almost 1,000AD.
+The village of Zula itself is home to the archeological site of Adulis, part of the ancient kingdom of Aksum, which dominated the area from 100AD to almost 1,000AD.
 It was a crucial trade hub with links to the Roman, Egyptian and Greek Empires.